fulldecent/blog.phor.net/_posts/2023-08-13-what-if-i-sign-a-bad-message.md

 * Logging into a website
 * Sending a verifiable email to somebody else

-2. **To authorize a smart contract to perform some action.** Typically, a smart contract uses signed messages when a transaction involves multiple parties:
+1. **To authorize a smart contract to perform some action.** Typically, a smart contract uses signed messages when a transaction involves multiple parties:

 * Selling an NFT, where another human party wants to buy it
 * Preparing some arbitrary transaction, where another human party wants to pay to broadcast it

-Most nything that can be done using a message could also be done using a transaction.
+Most anything that can be done using a message could also be done using a transaction.
 But transactions have a cost (to record on a blockchain) and messages are free.
 Therefore, messages can be a first choice when possible.

 There are best practices for each of these kinds of messages, which I will elaborate on in a future article.